KarAshutosh/juice-shop-static-scan/README.md

     cd juice-shop
     ```

-2. Install dependencies:
+3. Install dependencies:
     ```
     npm install
     ```

-3. (Optional) Start the application:
+4. (Optional) Start the application:
     ```
     npm start
     ```

 The application should now be running at `http://localhost:3000`.

-## Using ESLint for IDOR Detection
+## Using ESLint for Vulnerability Detection

 To analyze the codebase for potential **Insecure Direct Object References (IDOR)** vulnerabilities: